Azimuth: In geodesy

-To calculate the azimuth of the sun or a star given its declination and hour angle at our location, we modify the formula for a spherical earth.
+To calculate the azimuth of the Sun or a star given its declination and hour angle at a specific location, modify the formula for a spherical Earth.
 Replace φ2 with declination and longitude difference with hour angle, and change the sign (since the hour angle is positive westward instead of east).

 In cartography

 The cartographical azimuth or grid azimuth (in decimal degrees) can be calculated when the coordinates of 2 points are known in a flat plane (cartographical coordinates):

 Remark that the reference axes are swapped relative to the (counterclockwise) mathematical polar coordinate system and that the azimuth is clockwise relative to the north.

 This is the reason why the X and Y axis in the above formula are swapped.

 If the azimuth becomes negative, one can always add 360°.

 The formula in radians would be slightly easier:

 Note the swapped $(x, y)$ in contrast to the normal $(y, x)$ atan2 input order.

 The opposite problem occurs when the coordinates (X1, Y1) of one point, the distance D, and the azimuth α to another point (X2, Y2) are known, one can calculate its coordinates:

 This is typically used in triangulation and azimuth identification (AzID), especially in radar applications.